 As per its name, the middle office of an investment bank is situated in the middle: somewhere between the front office and the back office.

-“The middle office is all the people in the business divisions that directly support the front office,” says Roebuck.
-“They’re directly supporting the people who are interfacing with clients.”
+"The middle office is comprised of all the people in the business divisions that directly support the front office," says one senior banker.
+"They're directly supporting the people who are interfacing with clients."
+The emphasis here (ours) is on the word 'directly.' - According to the traditional definition of the middle office, the people here support the front office in the interaction with clients.
+They don't help with the downstream effects that result from those interactions.

 Risk management jobs are usually considered to be in the middle office.
 So are compliance jobs.
-And so are technology jobs.
+So are finance and accounting jobs (for example product controllers which work out traders' profits and losses).
+And so are technology jobs - although you might have technology jobs which support the back rather than the office, so it's a bit confusing.

 What's the back office in an investment bank?

-The back office in an investment bank refers to all the functions that are behind the scenes.
-Back office professionals work in settlements, making sure that payments are processed.
+And then, traditionally, you had the back office in an investment bank.
+This referred to all the functions behind the scenes (and which are now offshored to places like Bangalore, far from trading floors in London and New York).
+Back office professionals work in settlements, making sure that payments for trades are processed.
 They work in human resources, making sure bankers get paid, or hired, or fired.
-They work in technology, making sure that central systems are running correctly.
-They can also work in areas like central compliance, monitoring employees’ conversations and making sure they’re not trading forbidden securities on their own accounts.
+They work in technology, making sure that banks' central systems are running correctly.

-Back office jobs in investment banks can be considered uninteresting and undesirable.
-There’s a reason for this.
-“I worked in trade support covering settlements for a French bank in London,” says one operations analyst.
-“It was all very static and process driven – I spent all day analyzing exception queues from various systems and analyzing trades to make sure they were settled properly.
-It was a repetitive job with very slow career progression.”
+Back office jobs in investment banks are often considered uninteresting and undesirable.
+Banks do their best to make these roles sound interesting, but there might be something in their historic lack of appeal.
+"I worked in trade support covering settlements for a French bank in London," says one operations analyst.
+"It was all very static and process driven - I spent all day analyzing exception queues from various systems and analyzing trades to make sure they were settled properly.
+It was a repetitive job with very slow career progression."
+It doesn't sound great.

-“The front, middle and back office are a dated concept, and if you’re thinking in those terms you work for a bank with cultural issues,” says Roebuck.
-“Nowadays, you’re all in it together to drive performance.”
+"The front, middle and back office are a dated concept, and if you're thinking in those terms you work for a bank with cultural issues," says one senior banker.
+"Nowadays, you're all in it together to drive performance."